Showing posts with label Atari Super Pack. Show all posts

 Kelly X

-Finally, there is light at the end of my Super Pack tunnel - the penultimate game is a beast of a shoot 'em up released in 1988 by Melbourne House.
+There is light at the end of my Super Pack tunnel - the penultimate game is a beast of a shoot 'em up released in 1988 by Melbourne House.
 The mighty XENON was my first experience of what the Bitmap Brothers were capable of.
-A team that (for me) was the Atari ST equivalent of Ultimate Play The Game, high praise indeed from this old fan.
-Few titles, but each one pushed our machine to its limits whilst also oozing a level of class beyond others.
+A team that (for me) was the Atari ST equivalent of Ultimate Play The Game.
+Remember, I came from the 8-bit world as a ZX Spectrum dude, so this is high praise indeed.
+The Bitmaps produced few titles, but each one pushed our machine to its limits whilst also oozing a level of class beyond others.

 I can still remember loading up Xenon for the first time on Christmas morning.
-Once the graphics appeared, I was so impressed - when compared to my 8-Bit experiences.
-However, my jaw didn't drop to the floor like a weighty anvil until that music kicked in, just as the visuals raced down my TV screen.
-What a simple yet, brilliant intro.
+Once the graphics appeared, my nooby 16-bit mind was beyond impressed.
+However, my jaw didn't drop to the floor like a weighty anvil until that music kicked in - and just as the gorgeous visuals raced down my TV screen!!
+Epic.
 Timeless

-However, I always wondered why the pilot zooms over the entire level - because I've only gotta travel back up through the baddie-infested lands?
-Gee-whiz, thanks!
-Well, I should shut up and stop being silly because it's fantastic to watch and the digitized recording of Erich Matthews saying "Sector One" is pure gold.
+Being silly now, but I always wondered why the pilot zooms over the entire level, only to travel back up through the baddie-infested land?
+Well, I should shut up and stop being silly because it's fantastic to watch, and the digitized recording of Erich Matthews saying "Sector One" is pure gold.
 Iconic even!!

 Righto, do you fancy some screenshots from the first level?
 Of course, you do so here you are...